mlnrt/simple-aws-emr-spark-cluster/README.md

 Because they contain the Spark logs and outputs, the S3 buckets are retained by the stack (i.e. they are not destroyed).

 You will have to manually empty and delete them once you are finished with the data they contain.

+## To do
+* Add outputs to the stack (e.g. the S3 buckets names, EMR cluster name, etc...)
+* Add asserts on Spark job configuration and the parameters of the `AwsEmrSparkStack` object.